zzzprojects/learn-orm/tutorials/net-5/create-json-serializer-options-with-web-defaults.md

 # Create JsonSerializerOptions with Web Defaults

-In web applicaitons, the following options have different defaults.
+In web applications, the following options have different defaults.

  - PropertyNameCaseInsensitive = true
  - JsonNamingPolicy = CamelCase
  - NumberHandling = AllowReadingFromString

-The `JsonSerializerOptions` constructor lets you create a new instance with the default options that ASP.NET Core uses for web apps as shown below.
+The `JsonSerializerOptions` constructor lets you create a new instance with the default options that ASP.NET Core uses for web apps, as shown below.

 ```csharp
 public class Customer